vladimirlevchenko/Exam-booking-BOT-for-Statens-Vegvesen-/README.md

 ```

 Challenges:
-- authorization.
+- Authorization.
 Was overcame by setting a waiting time on ca 80 seconds - enough to login manually and choose the traffic school.
 When time is up, script recconects to the opened web page and continues to execute:

 ```Python
 def time_slot_check_Connection():